A tentative schedule of lectures and topics is given below. The actual topics covered may vary from week to week. 進捗状況により内容は前後する。

 The economic, political, material, spiritual and intellectual culture of the 1920s and 1930s in the US, Europe and Japan; the Wall Street stock market crash of 1929 and the worldwide economic depression of the 1930s; the rise of the ideologies of Fascism and Nazism, and their conflict with Communism; the outbreak of war in East Asia and Europe; the struggle for world dominance and the search for ever more powerful weapons in quest of victory; the manufacture and use of the first atomic bombs and other selected topics.

-12 The Continuing Legacy of the Cold War and the Nuclear Arms Race and of the Fearful Peace and Detente, followed by the Invention of the Personal Computer and the End of the Cold War 1945-1991
+13 The Cold War and the Nuclear Arms Race; the Fearful Peace and Detente; the Invention of the Personal Computer and the End of the Cold War 1945-1991

 The Yalta Conference; the division of Europe into East and West by an "Iron Curtain" and the beginning of the Cold War; the Soviet atomic bomb and the beginning of the nuclear arms race; the Korean war; the hydrogen bomb and the escalation of the nuclear arms race; the launching of the Sputnik and the space race;the war in Vietnam; the policy of detente between the USA and USSR; the American opening to China; the radical shift in Chinese policy under the leadership of Deng; glasnost and perestroika in the USSR under the leadership of Gorbachev; the political and cultural revolutions in eastern Europe and the collapse of the Soviet Union, and other selected topics.